DarkBiscuits/natoify/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

-![Natoify: natocli Screen Shot][natocli-screenshot]

-![Natoify: natoapp Screen Shot][natoapp-screenshot]

 In the twisted world where learning Python coding and late-night junk food binges merge, things got out of hand.
 I blame Github Copilot and ChatGPT.
 These AI delinquents morphed a humble script into a full-fledged program, decked out with a CLI and a desktop app.
 And the result?
 A cryptic cabaret called "Natoify."

 Natoify is the tongue-twisting lovechild of the NATO phonetic alphabet and a magic 8-ball.
 It takes your mundane messages and codes 'em using the NATO alphabet, transforming 'A' into 'ALFA', 'B' into 'BRAVO', and so on.
 Your once readable message is now a linguistic labyrinth of code words.
 Want to turn back the gibberish?
 Just feed it back to Natoify, and voila, you get your original message, digits, and doodads intact.
 And NATO is not the only way to fly.
 There are more...many, many more ways to play such as STARWARS, JOHNWICK, HARRYPOTTER, SOUTHPARK, and REDNECK.
 More than a hundred, last I checked, due to ChatGPT's enthusiasm.

 The package comes with the essentials: an encoder and decoder, a CLI, and a desktop app.
 The CLI lets you play God with your text files, encoding, decoding, encrypting, and decrypting to your heart's content.
 It's like a Swiss army knife for text manipulation.
 For those who prefer a fancier toy, the desktop app provides a slick playground to experiment with your text, allowing for on-the-fly encoding, decoding, and even some chit-chat with our AI buddy, ChatGPT 3.5 turbo.
+Coax ChatGPT to magic up a few more themed code libraries, then clean up and install them right there in the code editor.
 The app is built with customtkinter, a nifty GUI framework, so it's ready to rock 'n roll on any platform.
 So, brace yourself for some NATO-style fun!
+And yes, this project has no real purpose other that to kill some time amusing yourself and annoying your friends.
+But hey, why not.
+Encode their emails and send'em right back...you could probably even automate that if you thought about it hard enough...the possibilities are endless.

+![Natoify: natocli Screen Shot][natocli-screenshot]

+![Natoify: natoapp Screen Shot][natoapp-screenshot]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>